wrestlerdev/ue4-style-guide/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-80567399-1/repo?useReferrer)](#) ![#](https://img.shields.io/badge/lint-partial_support-yellow.svg)

-## Unreal Engine 4 Linter Plugin

-An automated method of checking your project against this style guide is available for free at [the Unreal Engine marketplace](https://www.unrealengine.com/marketplace/linter-v2).
-In order to use with UE4 without building the engine from source code, please use the marketplace version.

-## Linter and Style Guide Documentation

-More technical documentation regarding Linter and the Style Guide can be found at our [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.

 ## Discuss This Style Guide

 Gamemakin LLC has a public Discord channel at http://discord.gamemak.in with a #linter channel if you'd like to discuss all things style guide and Linter plugin.